Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Stable Supply of Resources

 Stably supplying energy taking into account climate change and the environment Oil/gas interests and liquefied natural gas (LNG) projects We will produce resources (transition fuels) taking into account a reduction in greenhouse gases.
 We will provide a stable supply of energy to contribute to the development of industry and the construction of infrastructure.
 Work on resource development projects in collaboration with superior partners who have advanced technical capabilities and abundant experience.
 Pursue opportunities to participate in gas projects with a relatively low environmental burden in fossil fuels and as raw material source of the low-carbon fuel while keeping in mind the stable supply of energy in the transition phase toward the realization of a sustainable society.
-To realize a sustainable society through the stable supply of energy, we continue to discuss with competent partners ways to participate in new upstream projects and collaborate on decarbonization as a transition fuel and raw material source of low carbon.
+To realize a sustainable society through the stable supply of energy, we continue to discuss with competent partners ways to participate in new upstream projects and collaborate on decarbonization as raw materials for a transition fuel.

 Address Climate Change (Contribute to a Decarbonized Society)

 Climate Change Opportunities Energy use that takes into consideration local communities and the environment District heating and cooling We will promote initiatives toward environmentally friendly regional energy use.
 Communicate appropriately with neighboring stakeholders in the Jingu Gaien district.
-Maintain the stable operations of district heating and cooling in the Jingu Gaien district and promote the spread of it to neighboring areas.
+Maintain the stable operations of district heating and cooling in the Jingu Gaien district and promote the district heating and cooling to neighboring areas.
 We are continuing discussions with the relevant stakeholders to spread and promote district heating and cooling to neighboring areas.

 Address Climate Change (Contribute to a Decarbonized Society)